 Key Takeaways

-• Bookster is introducing a Visitor Levy / Tourism Tax from 29 September 2025
+- Bookster is introducing a Visitor Levy Uplift / Tourism Tax from 29 September 2025

-Bookster is pleased to announce the launch of a new tool that enables hosts to easily comply with local requirements by adding a visitor levy (also known as a tourism tax) directly to their prices.
+Bookster is pleased to announce the launch of a new feature that enables hosts to easily add an amount to accommodation prices, which can be used to charge a visitor levy (also known as a tourism tax) directly to their guests.

 Bookster helps ensure hosts remain compliant while providing guests with a clear, professional booking experience.

-New feature: Visitor Levy / Tourism Tax Tool
+New feature: Visitor Levy Uplift / Tourism Tax Tool

-Bookster is introducing a Visitor Levy / Tourism Tax tool that adds a customisable percentage or fixed amount for part or the full length of the booking duration, directly to their prices.
+Bookster is introducing a Visitor Levy Uplift / Tourism Tax feature that adds a customisable percentage or fixed amount for part or the full length of the booking duration, directly to their prices.

 Settings → Add Ons → Mandatory Add On

-By setting up a visitor levy, you can:
+By setting up a Visitor Levy Uplift, you can:

-• Clearly display the fee to guests at the time of booking, ensuring transparency.
+- Clearly display the fee to guests at the time of booking, or choose not to display this fee but incorporate it into the prices.

-To help you set up this feature, we will host a live training session on Monday, 29th September.
+To help you set up this feature, we hosted a live training session.
+If you'd like the replay, please let us know.

 Next steps

-Log into your Bookster account from 29 September onwards, and explore Settings → Add Ons → Mandatory Add On.
+Log into your Bookster account and explore Settings → Add Ons → Mandatory Add On.

 This update is part of Bookster’s ongoing commitment to giving hosts practical, easy-to-use tools that reduce admin and improve transparency for guests.